ajwaxman/todoist-time-tracker/README.md

 ![Graph](./images/graph.png "Graph")

 ## Video Demo
 You can check out a demo of the workflow in action [here](https://www.loom.com/share/66aed12aa5f14cbdadb75754ef513b55).
-Here is also a [blogpost](https://blog.awaxman.com/time-tracking-with-todoist) with more context about the idea.
+There is also a [blog post](https://blog.awaxman.com/time-tracking-with-todoist) with more context about the idea.

 # Tags and CSV Format Ideas